tensorflow/docs/site/en/performance/model_optimization.md

  [TensorFlow Lite](../mobile/tflite) provides several levels of support for quantization.

-#### Post-training quantization
+### Post-training quantization

 Post-training quantization is a broad technique used to reduce the model size while also providing up to 3x lower latency with little degradation in model accuracy.
-Post-training quantization quantizes weights to 8 bits of precision from floating point.
+Post-training quantization quantizes weights to 8-bits of precision from floating-point.
 This technique is enabled  in `tflite_convert`:

 ```